Rod Woodson

-Roderick Kevin Woodson (born March 10, 1965) is an American former professional football defensive back in the National Football League (NFL) for 17 seasons.
-He is currently the head coach of the XFL's Vegas Vipers.
-Woodson was drafted in the 1987 NFL Draft by the Pittsburgh Steelers and played his first ten years there, and was a key member of the Baltimore Ravens' Super Bowl XXXV championship team.
-He also had two shorter stints for the San Francisco 49ers and Oakland Raiders.
-Widely considered one of the greatest all-time defensive players ever, Woodson holds the NFL record for fumble recoveries (32) by a defensive player, and interceptions returned for touchdown (12), and was named the NFL Defensive Player of the Year in 1993.
-His 71 career interceptions is the third-most in NFL history.
+Roderick Kevin Woodson (born March 10, 1965) is an American former professional football player for 17 seasons in the National Football League (NFL).
+Widely considered one of the greatest cornerbacks of all time, Woodson holds the NFL record for fumble recoveries (32) by a defensive player, and interceptions returned for a touchdown (12).
+He was named the NFL Defensive Player of the Year in 1993.

+Woodson played college football for the Purdue Boilermakers, earning consensus All-American honors in 1986.
+He was selected by the Pittsburgh Steelers in the first round of the 1987 NFL draft and played his first 10 years there.
+He was also a key member of the Baltimore Ravens' Super Bowl XXXV championship team.
+He had two shorter stints for the San Francisco 49ers and two seasons with the Oakland Raiders.
+His 71 career interceptions are the third-most in NFL history.
 He was an inductee of the Class of 2009 of the Pro Football Hall of Fame in Canton, Ohio on August 8, 2009.
 Woodson was inducted into the College Football Hall of Fame in 2016.
-Rod played most of his career as a cornerback then switched to safety during the later part of his career.
+He played most of his career as a cornerback then switched to safety during the later part of his career.
+Woodson was most recently the head coach of the XFL's Vegas Vipers.

 From his retirement in 2003 to February 2011, Woodson worked as an analyst for the NFL Network (on NFL Total Access and Thursday Night Football) and for the Big Ten Network.
 He spent the 2011 season as the Raiders' cornerbacks coach.
 He then returned to broadcasting, working for Westwood One as an analyst on college football (2012) and the NFL (2013) before resuming his coaching career in 2014.
 He was announced in July 2022 as the Ravens' new radio color commentator beginning with the upcoming season.